camptocamp/docker-odoo-project/README.md

 * scenario: load the demo from the scenario only
 * all: lead both Odoo's demo data and the scenario demo data

+### LOCAL_USER_ID

+By default, the user ID inside of the container will be 9001.
+There is little concern with this ID until we setup a host volume: the same user ID will be used to write the files on the host's filesystem.
+9001 will probably be inexistent on the host system but at least it will not collide with an actual user.

+Instead, you can set the ID of the host's system in `LOCAL_USER_ID`, which will then be shared by the container.
+All the files created in host volumes will then share the same user.

 ### Odoo Configuration Options

 The main configuration options of Odoo can be configured through environment variables.
 The name of the environment variables are the same of the options but uppercased (eg. `workers` becomes `WORKERS`).